 Dr Patrick Vallance FRS FMedSci FRCP is Government Chief Scientific Adviser (GCSA) and Head of the Government Science and Engineering (GSE) profession.

 He was elected to the Academy of Medical Sciences in 1999 and to the Royal Society in 2017.
 He was on the Board of the UK Office for Strategic Co-ordination of Health Research (OSCHR) from 2009 to 2016.
-He is an Honorary Fellow at both UCL and Imperial College London, a non-executive director and board member for UK Biobank and a non-executive board member for Genome Research Limited.
+He is an Honorary Fellow at UCL and holds honorary degrees from Imperial College London, Glasgow University, University of York and St George’s, University of London.
+He was a non-executive director and board member for UK Biobank and a non-executive board member for Genome Research Limited but stepped down in taking up the GCSA role.

 Government Chief Scientific Adviser